Insurrection marks moment of reckoning for Republicans | WTOP

 “This isn’t what I ever imagined when I signed up to #MAGA.
 Had I known then that this is how it would end, I never would’ve joined,” he wrote on Twitter.

-Trump’s former secretary of defense, James Mattis, who denounced the president as a threat to the Constitution last year, described the violent assault on the Capitol as “an effort to subjugate American democracy by mob rule, was fomented by Mr. Trump.”
+Trump’s former secretary of defense, Jim Mattis, who denounced the president as a threat to the Constitution last year, described the violent assault on the Capitol as “an effort to subjugate American democracy by mob rule” and “was fomented by Mr. Trump.”

-Anthony Scaramucci, a former Trump, often has harsh words for Trump, but offered his harshest on Wednesday for Trump’s Republican enablers.
+Anthony Scaramucci, who served briefly as Trump’s White House communications director in 2017, often has harsh words for Trump.
+But he offered his harshest on Wednesday for Trump’s Republican enablers.

 “Republican elected officials still supporting Trump need to be tried alongside of him for treason,” he tweeted.